iLVL-Key/FFXI/addons/leaderboard/readme.md

 - `show/hide [c/d/hs/k/ls/m/mb/n/sc/w]` - Display boards on screen.
 - `reset <all/c/d/hs/k/ls/m/mb/n/sc/w>` - Reset specified data.
 - `rival [name]` - Display/Set the specified player as your Rival.
 Repeat with name to remove.
-- `taunt` - Send your rival a tell letting them know which boards you have them beat on.
+- `taunt [text]` - Send your rival a tell with which boards you have them beat on.
+  - Including `[text]` updates the taunt text.
+Must include a `%s` where the boards will go.

 (show and reset can be used with their arguments in either order.
 For example, `//lb show mb` and `//lb mb show` will both work)

 #### Advanced Commands `[optional] <required>`
-- `mode [lite/l/party/p/silent/s` - Display/change the current Mode.
+- `mode/silent/lite/party` - Display/change the current Mode.
 - `c/d/hs/k/ls/m/mb/n/sc/w` - Print board to party chat.
+- `call [c/d/hs/k/ls/m/mb/n/sc/w]` - Display/change the Party/Lite mode party call settings.
 - `lock/unlock` - Drag the On-Screen Display.
 - `optout [add/remove <name>]` - Display/update the Optout list.
 - `report <name>` - Send the specified player their score report via tell.
+- `reminder` - Change the Reminder setting.
 - `comma` - Change the Comma setting.
 - `party` - Change the Party Command setting.
 - `flood [#]` - Display/change the current Flood Delay setting.